luiscape/hdxscraper-skeleton-python/README.md

 ## Tests Structure
 For now, we write our tests using Python's native `unittest`.
 We use `nose` to run those tests.
-The shell script `test.sh` should contain all the necessary calls to run the tests you've written:
+The shell script `bin/test.sh` should contain all the necessary calls to run the tests you've written:

 ```shell
 #!/bin/bash